happyrao78/web_voice_pipeline/README.md

 # Qplus Voice Assistant

 ## Overview

-Qplus is a real-time, browser-based voice assistant engineered to demonstrate advanced voice interaction capabilities with strict latency requirements.
-The system implements a complete voice interaction pipeline including wake word detection, streaming speech-to-text transcription, intelligent response generation from a local knowledge base, and natural voice synthesis, all optimized to achieve an end-to-end latency of under 1.2 seconds from speech completion to response initiation.
+Qplus is a real-time, browser-based voice assistant that implements wake word detection ("Hey Qplus"), streaming speech-to-text transcription, intelligent response generation, and natural voice synthesis with an end-to-end latency target of under 1.2 seconds.

-The application is built as a client-server architecture where the browser handles real-time audio processing and user interaction, while a Node.js proxy server securely manages external API integrations without exposing credentials to the client.
+### Architectural Decision

+**Requirement**: The original specification called for a serverless (client-side only) implementation.

+**Implementation**: This solution employs a lightweight Node.js proxy server as a secure API gateway.

+**Rationale**: While the specification was a serverless architecture, but a proxy server pattern was implemented for the following critical reasons:

+1. **Security Best Practice**: API keys for Groq and Google Cloud should never be exposed in client-side JavaScript.
+Even with environment variable obfuscation, client-side keys can be extracted from network traffic or browser debugging tools.

+2. **CORS Limitations**: Direct browser-to-API communication with Groq and Google Cloud APIs requires CORS configuration that these providers do not support for direct WebSocket connections from browsers.

+3. **API Key Rotation**: Centralizing API management in a server enables key rotation without redistributing client code.

+4. **Rate Limiting Control**: Server-side implementation provides better control over API usage and cost management.

+**Trade-off Acknowledgment**: This introduces a server dependency that deviates from the pure client-side requirement.
+However, the proxy server is minimal (single file, ~380 lines), stateless, and serves only as a pass-through layer without business logic.

 ---